History of the Vancouver Canucks: 1970–1982: Early years

 Not surprisingly given the tough divisional alignment, the Canucks struggled in their early years, failing to make the playoffs in their first four seasons.
 In an effort to compete in the East, Poile assembled a core of players during this period led by Kurtenbach that included defencemen Tallon and Jocelyn Guevremont, as well as wingers Andre Boudrias and Dennis Ververgaert.
 Boudrias emerged as the team's leading point-scorer in four of their first five seasons.

 Prior to the 1974–75 season, Scallen and his ownership group from Minnesota sold the team to local media mogul Frank Griffiths for $9 million.
-Also in the summer of 1974, the NHL continued to agressively expand in the face of competition from the rival World Hockey Association.
-The previous season, the upstart WHA placed a team in Vancouver, the Vancouver Blazers The Canucks aggressively lobbied for a new divisional alignment, arguing they needed to be compeititive on the ice to succssfully compete with the Blazers at the box office.
+Also in the summer of 1974, the NHL continued to aggressively expand in the face of competition from the rival World Hockey Association.
+The previous season, the upstart WHA placed a team in Vancouver, the Vancouver Blazers The Canucks aggressively lobbied for a new divisional alignment, arguing they needed to be competitive on the ice to successfully compete with the Blazers at the box office.
 Because of this and other considerations, the East Division was dissolved and the Canucks were re-aligned into the new Smythe Division, which was a much weaker division.

 The Canucks responded with their first winning record (38 wins, 32 losses and 10 ties) and their first division title with 86 points.
 This not only gave them their first-ever postseason berth but a bye to the quarterfinal round of the expanded Stanley Cup playoffs, however the Canucks lost in five games to the Montreal Canadiens.
-Head coach and general manager Phil Maloney (the third GM in team history after Poile and Hal Laycoe) recalled the importance of a successful season for the Canucks in that year specifically, as they were in direct compeitition with the Blazers.
+Head coach and general manager Phil Maloney (the third GM in team history after Poile and Hal Laycoe) recalled the importance of a successful season for the Canucks in that year specifically, as they were in direct competition with the Blazers.
 The Canucks easily outdrew the Blazers and the latter team relocated to Calgary the following season.
 The Canucks posted a second consecutive winning record and made the playoffs in 1975–76, but were edged out by the Chicago Black Hawks for the division title and swept by the New York Islanders in a best-of-three preliminary series.

 The Canucks missed the playoffs in the two seasons thereafter.
 Meanwhile, Kurtenbach had since retired and assumed a coaching position with Vancouver.
 His departure as a player marked the beginning of a seven-year period in which the Canucks had four different captains – Boudrias, Chris Oddleifson, Don Lever and Kevin McCarthy.
 Following their post-season loss to the Islanders in 1976, Vancouver did not have another winning season for 16 years, nevertheless due to the expanded playoff format the Canucks still made the playoffs nine times in that span.
 Following the 1976–77 season, Maloney was replaced as general manager by Jake Milford, who acquired such players as Stan Smyl, Thomas Gradin and Richard Brodeur, a core that would lead the team throughout the 1980s.